TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/memorylimitexceeded.md

 ### Recommended Steps
 To avoid runbook failures caused by exceeding the <!--$MemoryLimit-->[MemoryLimit]<!--/$MemoryLimit--> Mbyte memory limit, please refer to the following information for methods to solve this problem:
 #### 1) The [memory limit troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#job-attempted-3-times) contains methods to solve this problem.

+- Execute the runbook on a [Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker).
+Hybrid workers do not impose a memory limit.

 #### 2) Optimize the runbook
 Another option is to optimize the runbook.